Prodaturu/Obsidian/Types of Errors in C++.md

 # Types of Errors in C++

-- Errors are classified into types
+- Errors are classified into types depending on why and where the Error occurs

+## 1. Common Compile-Time Errors

+- Errors preventing program from compiling
+- Could occur in following cases
+	- Missing semicolon
+	- Using undeclared variables
+	- Mismatched types

 # References